cruz/iic1103/scan-IIC1103/scan-scripts/README.md

 TODO: Sort the squares according to their position in the image

 ### Training classifier
-`train-mnist.py` trains a LinearSVM using the MINST training data.
+`train-mnist.py` trains a LinearSVM using the MNIST training data.
 If the dataset is not locally available, it is downloaded (but this happens only the first time).
 The resulting classifier model is stored as `digits_cls.pkl`

 ```
 python train-mnist.py train
 ```

+TODO: Maybe it's not the best classifier, but gives reasonable results, and can be improved later.

 ### Reading digits
 `train-mnist.py` uses the trained model to identify digits on all files ending as `*-cut.png`.